Review – SSX Tricky

 If Luigi doesn’t come down from there he’s going to miss the orgy.

 Oh, 2D fighting games.
 At first glance, they seem like the wet dreams of nine year-old video game enthusiasts: smashing a whole bunch of buttons will result in smorgasbord of pain and, with a bit of luck, embarrassment for the poor sap from down the street who always comes over because he doesn’t have the coolest system.
 But after a while, the whole genre seems, well played out.
-Sure, the numerous Capcom games where various X-Men or Marvel characters fight against obscure characters from every single game Capcom has ever released ever (US or Japan) may be fun for a while, but they quickly lose their spark. → Read the rest
+Sure, the numerous Capcom games where various X-Men or Marvel characters fight against obscure characters from every single game Capcom has ever released ever (US or Japan) may be fun for a while, but they quickly lose their spark. → Start your journey now, my Lord.

 Review – Killer 7